GreatCowBASIC/Demonstration_Sources/GLCD_Solutions/GLCD_Sort_Routime_Solutions/readme.md

 This isn't a stylized approximation — the simulation's pixel framebuffer is the same shape and size as the physical display (128×64, 1 bit per pixel), and the drawing functions mirror the GCBASIC `Line()`/`Box()` calls directly.

+## Array Size

+The array size is limited by the largest contiguous amount of linear RAM.
+In the case of the 16F877 that is 95 bytes of RAM.
+The array will be larger on microcontrollers with large contiguous RAM.

 ## Hardware target

 | | |